cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* java.lang.String

 The sensitivity level to use for the rule.

+This option is only applicable for DDoS phases.
 Available values: "default", "medium", "low", "eoff".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#sensitivity_level Ruleset#sensitivity_level}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#sensitivity_level Ruleset#sensitivity_level}

 ---